gangula-karthik/MLOps-Assignment/frontend/README.md

 ## :bookmark_tabs: License

-All logos and trademarks are the property of their respective owners.
+All the logos and trademarks are the property of their respective owners.
 Everything else is distributed under the **MIT License** .
 See the [LICENSE][license] file for more informations.